mkirchner/hamt/README.md

 hash to the next in `hash_next()`; and the ability query the current index of a key at the current trie depth in `hash_get_index()`.

+`hash_next()` takes a pointer to a `Hash` instance and steps that instance from the current to the next chunk.
+Taking a step involves increasing the `depth` and `shift`, and initiating a rehash if the `shift` indicates that the hash has been exhausted:

 ```c
 static inline Hash *hash_next(Hash *h)
 {